uprial/secretrooms/README.md

 * Lime-colored stained glass and panels are explosive-resistant
 * 0.01% of appropriate blocks are infested
 * End Ships have Illusioners pre-generated
-* Underground dungeons with spawners and rare building blocks
+* Underground dungeons with spawners, building blocks, and items enchanted impossibly for survival
 * Loot density increases according to distance from the map center

 That plugin combines all the fun I had with my friends that I didn't find in other plugins and didn't manage to split into other my plugins.
 If you like any changes - please request them specifically, and I'll create a separate configurable plugin.